 To find out more about how we teach phonics please look under the learning tab on the home page.

 We have lessons in spelling, punctuation and grammar weekly.
 The glossary below explains some of the terms used in SPAG lessons:

-Children's learning is individualised.
+In Koala Class learning tasks are adapted to each child's needs.
 We build their knowledge in small steps to deepen understanding.
-Children explore how to reason, discuss and connect their Maths understanding using key Maths vocabulary, pictorial representations and equipment.
+Children explore how to reason, discuss and connect their maths understanding using key Maths vocabulary, pictorial representations and a range of equipment.

 Here is an overview of the topics covered.
-We will be covering the Y1-Y3 curriculum and personalising learning accordingly:
+We will be covering units within the Y1-Y3 curriculum:

-Homework is learning spellings, reading your reading book and answering questions about it plus completing a book review.
-Some children may have some practical activities to practice key skills.
-Homework is given out on a Friday and due back ideally by the following Wednesday.
-Reading books are changed on a Friday.
+Homework involves learning spellings, practicing reading and completing a book review.
+Some children may have additional tasks to practice key skills.
+Homework is given out on a Friday and due back by the following Wednesday.
+Reading books are changed every Friday.